This post is part of our New Zealand adventures series:

 Charming lodge nestled in greenery.
-There are 3 rooms, two open living areas with fireplaces, big kitchen and a garden.
+There are three guest rooms, two open living areas with fireplaces, big kitchen and a garden.
 Interior features a lot of wood, which makes the place unbelievably cosy.

 Our room, The Admiral’s Room, is at the opposite side of the house from the other two rooms.
 It’s quiet and private.
 Large bed, walk-in robe, tv neatly hidden in a cabinet.
 Mini bar with tea and coffee making facilities is also stocked with New Zealand wines, champagne, soft drinks and a selection of beer.